veeto

 Key Takeaways

-• Requires large insurers to submit annual reports on reinsurance data and catastrophic risk models starting March 2026.
+• Requires large insurance companies to submit annual reports on their reinsurance programs and catastrophe models by March 2026.

-• Imposes penalties up to $100,000 on insurers who fail to submit required reports.
+• Imposes penalties up to $10,000 per month for insurers who fail to submit required reports.

 Get Involved